StupidLilGoober/Emoticons/README.md

 A JSON file with a collection of famous emoticons for you to include in your code.

 ## How to use
-Just add emoticons.json to your project, parse via your favorite language, and then use them!
+Just choose one of the lists, add it to your project, and parse!